 Scroll compressors, like several other types of compressors, will only compress in one rotational direction.
-Direction of rotation is not an issue with single-phase compressors since they will always start and run in the proper direction.
 Three-phase compressors will rotate in either direction depending upon phasing of the power.
 Since there is a 50-50 chance of connecting power in such a way as to cause rotation in the reverse direction, it is important to include notices and instructions in appropriate locations on the equipment to ensure proper rotation direction when the system is installed and operated.